Reconstruction Brings Sutton Hoo ‘Ghost’ Ship Back to Life

-Researchers in Britain are hoping to recreate a ship from over 1,300 years ago.
-They are planning to reconstruct the famous ship that was discovered in the Sutton Hoo burial in England using a 3-D model of the vessel.
+Researchers in Britain are working to recreate a ship from over 1,300 years ago.
+They are reconstructing the famous ship that was discovered in the Sutton Hoo burial in England by using a 3-D model of the vessel.
 The experts are determined to once again sail a replica of the ship that last sailed during Anglo-Saxon times.

 The Sutton Hoo Ghost Ship

 The ship that dates from the 700s is 88.5 feet (28 meters) in length.
 According to Albawaba, the “ long vessel is often dubbed a 'ghost ship ' thanks to its manner of preservation”.
 Because the timber planks of the ship had rotted away, only the iron rivets and other metal items remained and this only provided the outline of the ship.
 The original bitumen used to caulk the vessel was imported from the Middle East.

 A ghost image of the buried Sutton Hoo ship was revealed during excavations in 1939.
 (Harold John Phillips / Public Domain )

 According to The Times , “The gold and silver treasures of Sutton Hoo have dazzled archaeologists and the public for decades”.
 Among the items that were found are precious artifacts from the Frankish and Byzantine Empires.